ialbluwi/11102-f25/lesson-plans/oct14.md

     print("OK!")
 ```

-Live-code this exercise, or any other similar `if-elif-else` example of your choice (in 5 minutes) just to remind students about the syntax of `if`, `else`, and `elif`, and about the importance of indentation.
+Live-code this exercise, or any other similar `if-elif-else` example of your choice (in 5 minutes), just to remind students about the syntax of `if`, `else`, and `elif`, and about the importance of indentation.

 ## Exercise 1